 Client: Pacific States Marine Fisheries Council, NMFS, and International Pacific Halibut Commission

 Period of Performance: 3/08 – 3/09

 Project Summary: MRAG coordinated with NMFS, the Halibut Commission, Pacific states, and Archipelago Marine Research to provide Observers to collect data for comparison to Electronic Monitoring images collected by Archipelago camera equipment.
 One to two Observers were deployed on Halibut IFQ vessels in the Gulf of Alaska and Bering Sea.
 MRAG also hired several Observers to complete data entry for the program.

 Work as an Observer

-Observers work aboard active fishing vessels.
-The work can be demanding and requires observers to be self-motivated, able to diplomatically perform duties, collect the required data in often trying situations, all in potentially harsh weather.
+Fisheries Observers work on board active fishing vessels.
+The work can be demanding and requires Observers to be self-motivated, able to diplomatically perform duties, collect the required data in trying situations, all in potentially harsh weather.
 An Observer must be flexible and creative as conditions, situations, and duties vary from vessel to vessel, and fishery to fishery.

 Observer contracts differ with each Fishery Observer Program.
-Initial contracts are typically for three to four months, although our NE ASM program requires a full year commitment.
+Initial contracts are typically for three to four months, although some programs requires a full year commitment.
 After the initial contract period, there are typically seasonally dependent shorter periods of work.
-Observer opportunities are available primarily from October through April in the Alaska Shellfish fishery and from August to March in the IATTC program; NE fisheries are active year around.
+Observer opportunities are available primarily from October through April in the Alaska Shellfish fishery and from August to March in the IATTC program.
+Northeast (US) fisheries are active year around.
 We are looking for motivated, responsible people interested in working multiple contracts over a year or more.

 MRAG Americas believes in mutual aid and teamwork between management and employees and works hard to support all employees.
 In the ever-changing world of commercial fisheries management, Observers are the front line.
 Our staff has been involved with Fishery Observer Programs for many years as Observers and Program Coordinators.
 We deal with our employees in a fair and equitable manner.
 We are an equal opportunity employer and we offer competitive pay and benefits for qualified employees.

-All Shellfish Observers are expected to perform the following duties during the majority of shellfish harvesting effort, seven days a week.
+All Fisheries Observers are expected to perform the following duties during the length of the employment contract.
 These procedures will require Observers to have strict personal time-management skills to complete during long and unscheduled hours.